 Jack Chesbro gets his 41st win of the season when the Highlanders beat Boston in New York, 3-2.
 Happy Jack's win-total is considered to be the modern era major league mark for the most victories in a season.

 Fred Odwell hits his ninth and final home run of the season, making the Reds' outfielder the National League's home run champion.
 'Fritz' hit just one last year as a rookie, and after leading the majors this season, will not hit another round-tripper for the remainder of career.

 In the bottom of the ninth inning of Game 6, the Tigers win their first World Series in franchise history when Goose Goslin singles home Mickey Cochrane to give the team a dramatic 4-3 walk-off victory over the Cubs.
 Tommy Bridges goes the distance, giving up 12 hits, to get the Navin Field victory.

 In Game 3 at Crosley Field, Charlie Keller becomes the first rookie to hit two home runs in the same World Series game.
-The 22 year-old outfielder's first and fifth inning homers, both off starter Junior Thompson, helps the Yankees beat the Reds, 7-3.
+The 22 year-old outfielder's first and fifth inning homers, both off starter Junior Thompson, help the Yankees beat the Reds, 7-3.

 Rookie hurler Whitey Ford, with ninth inning help from Allie Reynolds, beats the Phillies, 5-2, as the Yankees complete the World Series sweep of Philadelphia’s ‘Whiz Kids’.
 Jerry Coleman wins the Babe Ruth Award as the series MVP.